MinganMuon/Nickel/docs/developmentoverview.md

 The web interface will give a easy UI for users to play checkers from.
-It may have support for multiple users, with their wins/losses against different AIs recorded in a database It will have support for multiple AIs.
+It may have support for multiple users, with their wins/losses against different AIs recorded in a database.
+It will have support for multiple AIs.

 Nickel was developed for AI research, particularly in the field